bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 Overall, the completion of the first version of the PCB was a significant milestone in the development of the TipsyTracker system.

+# Date: February 20
+On February 20th, we started a discussion on the design document for the TipsyTracker system.
+This was an important step in the development process as it allowed us to ensure that all team members were on the same page regarding the system design and implementation.

+During the discussion, we reviewed the current system design and identified any areas that needed clarification or further development.
+We also discussed the implementation plan and identified any potential issues that could arise during the manufacturing process.
+Through this discussion, we were able to identify areas of improvement and ensure that the system design was well-documented and understood by all team members.

+# Date: February 21
+We worked on refining the design document for the system.
+Specifically, we focused on adding more information about the requirements and verifications for all subsystems in the system, and I worked on adding a new power subsystem to the design.

+I took the lead on adding detailed information about the functionality of each subsystem and the tests that would be used to verify that the subsystem was operating as intended (R and V).

+By adding this additional information to the design document, we were able to ensure that all team members had a clear understanding of the requirements for each subsystem and the expected performance of the system as a whole.
+This allowed us to identify any potential issues or areas of improvement and make the necessary adjustments to ensure that the system would meet the requirements of the project.